cbarcl01/HiC-project/README.md

 **Create Conda Environment**

 To run the pipeline, first create a conda environment with the relevant dependencies by using the `environment.yaml` file in the `envs` subdirectory of this repository.
 The first line of the .yaml file sets the environment's name, you can amend this as needed.
-Please also amend the prefix pathway at the end of the file to an appropriate location on your machine.
+Please also amend the amend the prefix at the end of the document with the appropriate `\home\user` pathway to a relevant directory to store/load the conda environment.

 ```
 conda env create -f  envs/environment.yaml